panos-zamos/file-upload-embed/README.md

 If you add the `<div class="cloudwok-upload-message"></div>`, a simple message form field is shown that allows your uploaders to send a message along with the uploaded file(s).

+**Disable success message pop-up.**
+If you do not want to show the success message after a successful upload, you can disable it as follows:

+`<div class="cloudwok-embed" data-wokid="WOK_ID" data-hide-upload-success-msg="y">`

 **Add Name and E-Mail input fields.** You can add e-mail and first-name / last-name fields to the message form by adding the following attributes:

 ```html